RTEMS/gnu-mirror-gcc/gcc/ada/doc/gnat_rm/security_hardening_features.rst

 optimized into implied conditionals will be hardened.

-The addition of reversed compares can be observed by enabling the dump files of the corresponding passes, through command line options *-fdump-tree-hardcmp* and *-fdump-tree-hardcbr*, respectively.
+The addition of reversed compares can be observed by enabling the dump files of the corresponding passes, through command-line options :switch:`-fdump-tree-hardcmp` and :switch:`-fdump-tree-hardcbr`, respectively.

 They are separate options, however, because of the significantly different performance impact of the hardening transformations.

+For usage and more details on the command-line options, see :title:`Using the GNU Compiler Collection (GCC)`.
+These options can be used with other programming languages supported by GCC.